 Results so far

-From October 2017 to December 2019, BDM attended over 44 community events.
+Since October 2017, BDM has attended over 75 community events.
 These events helped Aboriginal community members to access BDM services.
 This work resulted in:

 Partner with us to deliver BDM services directly to your community